jsmolka/blog/content/eggvance/progress-6.md

 04000400-04FFFFFF   Not used
 ```

-The BIOS in the Game Boy Advance is read-protected to prevent dumping (guess how that turned out).
+The BIOS in the Game Boy Advance is read-protected to prevent dumping.
+Guess how that turned out.
 That means we can only read from the BIOS if the program counter is inside of it.
 In plain English: only BIOS functions can read BIOS memory.
 Otherwise, it will return the last read value, which will be the one located at address:

 - 0x0DC+8 after startup
 - 0x188+8 after SWI